TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: It is aimed to gain knowledge and skills to understand the physical and chemical properties, classification and functions of nutrients (water, carbohydrates, proteins, lipids, enzymes, vitamins and minerals).
+Objectives of the Course Unit: It's aimed to gain knowledge, skills, and attitudes regarding the physical and chemical properties, classification, functions, and analyses of food components (water, carbohydrates, proteins, lipids, vitamins, and minerals).

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Interprete the major chemical reactions that limit shelf life of foods.
+Applies the main chemical reactions that limit the shelf life of foods.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY